kuba-moo/ynl/Documentation/networking/netdevices.rst

 =======================================
 ndo_open:
 	Synchronization: rtnl_lock() semaphore.
-In addition, netdev instance lock if the driver implements shaper API.
+In addition, netdev instance lock if the driver implements queue management or shaper API.
 	Context: process

 ndo_stop:
 	Synchronization: rtnl_lock() semaphore.
-In addition, netdev instance lock if the driver implements shaper API.
+In addition, netdev instance lock if the driver implements queue management or shaper API.
 	Context: process
 	Note: netif_running() is guaranteed false

 ndo_do_ioctl:
 	Synchronization: rtnl_lock() semaphore.
-In addition, netdev instance lock if the driver implements shaper API.
+In addition, netdev instance lock if the driver implements queue management or shaper API.
 	Context: process

 	This is only called by network subsystems internally,